Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Introduction

-In the motion control literature, real-time trajectory planning is often tackled by either lossless or successive convexification~\cite{Miao2021,Scheffe2021}.
-In the lossless approach, a convex relaxation of the original problem is solved and then a proof of equivalence or a sub-optimality measure (if possible at all) is given between the solutions of the relaxed problem and the non-convex one~\cite{Acikmese2013}.
-In successive convexification, a sequence of convex sub-problems is solved instead, accompanied by a proof of recursive feasibility~\cite{Scheffe2021}.
-It should be noted that the real-time capability of the convexification method in the aforementioned cases is a crucial factor since the non-convex constraints imposed by the environment are changing in each control time step.
+Lossless or successive convexification is a common approach to deal with non-convex constraints, as often considered in real-time trajectory planning~\cite{Miao2021,Scheffe2021,Acikmese2013}.
+However, the real-time capability of the convexification method is a crucial and non-trivial aspect, since the non-convex constraints imposed by the environment are changing in each control time step.

-When there is no requirement of real-time implementation due to the fixed nature of the constraint, the convexification problem can be solved offline and with more focus on its accuracy.
+Convexification problem can be solved offline only when the constraints are known to be fixed.
 In some applications such as path planning in cluttered environments, it is important to find a feasible region for the next control time step, which translates into finding the largest convex subset of a given cluttered feasible region~\cite{Deits2015}.
 Nevertheless, a generic offline convexification problem can be obtained by approximating a non-convex region by a union of convex subregions.
 As defining these subregions manually is unpractical~\cite{Okamoto2019}, approaches from computational geometry have been proposed.
 For instance, it has been shown that convexification is analogous to the NP-hard problem of Approximate Convex Decomposition~\cite{Yao1996} with applications to shape analysis~\cite{Xu1996} or decision region in pattern recognition~\cite{Yao2014}.
-However, the recent advances in this field have been tailored more and more toward the specific needs of pattern recognition; e.g.,\ identifying the skeletons of the decomposed shape for shape analysis by concavity matrices~\cite{Wei2022} is more important than analyzing the approximations inaccuracy with respect to the distance to the non-convex boundary.
-In general, analyzing the difference between the convex hull and the shape is a popular approach in convex decomposition; however, it is mainly tailored for non-convex polyhedral regions~\cite{Bulbul2009}.
-Thus, it is essential to specify the primary factors of the constraint approximation problem with respect to the control objective, as well as the application.
+Indeed, the recent advances in this field have been tailored more and more toward the specific needs of pattern recognition.
+For example, more emphasis is given on shape analysis by concavity matrices~\cite{Wei2022}: however, in critical automated driving scenarios, it is rather important to analyze the approximations inaccuracy with respect to the distance to the non-convex boundary.
+Existing methods in this sense are mainly tailored for non-convex polyhedral regions~\cite{Bulbul2009}, but several physics-based constraints arising during critical maneuvers are not polyhedral.